nunq/shelltwitch/README.md

 ## Notifications
-Simply call this script with "`cron`".
+Simply call this script with `cron`.

 To check every three minutes, paste this into your crontab:
 ```